Smart-Programs/smartclips/README.md

 Note that the current version of SmartClips is based on a completely different system than what is currently in this repo.
 We have been working on reworking everything from the ground up.
 The current work in here can be seen at https://preview.smartclips.app

 If you would like to help we would appreciate it!
-Let us know if you need any help.
+Let us know if you need any help by contacting us [support@smartprograms.co](mailto:support@smartprograms.co) or by creating an issue.

 ## Required